 The range of services included in “fractional CFO” work varies dramatically and directly impacts pricing.
 Some professionals offer pure advisory—monthly meetings to review financials and discuss strategy.
 Others provide comprehensive financial leadership including bookkeeping oversight, financial modeling, board presentation preparation, and hands-on support for major initiatives.

 Service tiers typically break down as advisory only at $150-$250/hour, strategic finance at $200-$350/hour, and comprehensive leadership at $300-$500/hour.
 At Bennett Financials, we take a quarterback approach—coordinating all aspects of your financial journey including strategic finance, tax planning, and growth strategy as an integrated system rather than separate services.
+A core part of our service is the development and implementation of a tailored financial strategy, ensuring your business has the high-level financial guidance needed for long-term planning and financial forecasting.
 If you’re comparing scopes, our fractional CFO services page shows what “quarterback” support actually looks like.

 Industry Complexity